 Christine is a communications professional providing writing, editing and research services for the business and non-profit sectors.
 Previously Christine wrote weekly columns and features for The London Free Press and was a contributor to local and national publications.
 Her career began in the Toronto book publishing industry.
 Christine is 67 and has been running for more than 25 years and has completed more than 187 races.

 Carol has been practicing yoga for over two decades so when the opportunity to take her yoga teacher training in India, the birth place of yoga, presented itself, she retired from a career in the wine industry to embark on this new path.
 Based in Niagara where she instructs a range of ages, Carol is a certified Chair Yoga Therapeutics Teacher, Senior Fitness Instructor and has more than 25 years of experience working in the fitness industry.
+In November 2018, she successfully completed the Integrative Yoga for Seniors Professional Training at Duke Integrative Medicine in Durham, North Carolina.

 Diane Yeo takes a real-life approach to teaching mindfulness.
 She is known and loved for her calm presence, passion for self-discovery and her ability to connect with people from all walks of life.
 After spending fifteen years in a sales and marketing career, Diane left it all behind in pursuit of her passion.
 Diane has been practicing mindfulness for over twenty years and teaching mindfulness since 2006.
 Diane inspires people in personal and workplace settings and is available for private coaching, courses, speaking engagements and retreats.